SENSORLESS #

 - The estimated velocity

-) approach zero, which helps in stabilizing the control. - The compensation is done using the following equation:
+velis adjusted to compensate for the back EMF.
+The goal is to make the d-axis back EMF (ed) approach zero, which helps in stabilizing the control. - The compensation is done using the following equation:

 vel -= SIGN2(eq, 1.0) * ed * ki * period;